openfga/openfga-cedar-comparison/README.md

     define can_share: owner or editor
 ```

+> Given that OpenFGA supports recursion, like inheriting folder's permissions, but Cedar does not, we won't be using recursion throughout this example.

 In Cedar you can define an entity schema that you can use to validate policies, but is not a requirement.
 You can find the schema we use for this example [here](cedar/schema.cedarschema).
-You define the authorization policies in the Cedar language:
+You define the authorization policies in the [Cedar language](https://docs.cedarpolicy.com/policies/syntax-policy.html):

 ```
 // Document Management Authorization Policies